Otázka: Tradition, Holidays and Feastdays

 Remembrance Day – November 11th

-There is a ceremony at the Cenotaph in Whitehall, London, in which two minutes silence honors those killed in the two world Wars.
+- There is a ceremony at the Cenotaph in Whitehall, LoPondon, in which two minutes silence honors those killed in the two world Wars.

 St. Andrew’s Day – November 30th